xiaolai/claude-writers-aid-mcp/README.md

 - **Prevents mistakes** - Learn from past errors and avoid repeating them
 - **Links to git commits** - Connect conversations to code changes
 - **Analyzes file history** - See the complete evolution of files with context
+- **Migrates conversation history** - Keep your history when renaming or moving projects

 ## ⚠️ Important: Claude Code CLI Only